 A review on end of life care for Parkinson’s disease patients: Oliver D, and others.
 Specialist palliative care for Parkinson’s disease.
 Annals of Palliative Medicine 2020;9:S52-S62.

-This research was supported by NIHR University College London Hospitals Biomedical Research Centre and the European Commission (Joint Programme - Neurodegenerative Disease Research).
+Funding: This research was supported by NIHR University College London Hospitals Biomedical Research Centre and the European Commission (Joint Programme - Neurodegenerative Disease Research).

 Conflicts of Interest: The authors have declared that no competing interests exist.